melexis/xunit2rst/README.rst

                             elements.
       -p PREFIX, --prefix PREFIX
                             Optional prefix to add to item IDs --trim-suffix         If the suffix of the --prefix argument ends with '_-' it gets trimmed to '-'
       --unit-or-integration UNIT_OR_INTEGRATION
+                            Deprecated alternative to --type; to be removed in version 2.0.0.
-                            Optional: give value starting with 'u' or 'i' if the the script's discernment is wrong.
+      -t TYPE, --type TYPE  Optional: give value starting with 'u', 'i' or 'q' to explicitly define the type of test:
+                            unit/integration/qualification test
       -f, --failure-message
                             Include the error message in case of test failure in the item's body.
       -l LOG, --log LOG     Optional: path to the HTML log file, relative to where Sphinx will put the --output, to create a link to.
-      --links               Optional: inserts a link to the RobotFramework HTML log file for each test case.
-Requires additional configuration in conf.py.
+      --links               Optional: inserts a link to the RobotFramework HTML log file for each test case as ext_robotframeworklog link id.
       -v, --version         show program's version number and exit

 .. _`mlx.traceability`: https://pypi.org/project/mlx.traceability/